[ Printer Friendly Version ] [ Report Abuse ]

-“Molly, I really like your earrings.
+“Molly, is it?
+I really like your earrings.
 Where’d you get them?”

 Cinda didn’t want me getting too close to them because she had already figured out my revenge plan.
 But I wasn’t going to listen.
 They deserved worse than what I was planning.
 They should consider themselves lucky that I was going easy on them.